codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/add-users.md

 ## Teams in Codefresh
-Teams are users who share the same permissions, roles, or as required by .
+Teams are users who share the same permissions, roles, or as required based on company processes.
 By default there are two teams, *users*, and *admins* with users [invited as collaborators]({{site.baseurl}}/docs/accounts/invite-your-team-member/).
 Teams allow you to enforce access control through ABAC ().

 > Only Enterprise customers can add new teams.
 Other Codefresh plans can only use the predefined *Users* and *Admin* teams.
 [Contact us](https://codefresh.io/contact-us/) if you wish to upgrade to an Enterprise plan.